 2. The landlords are not going to confirm the reservation over emails without any downpayment because the prospects may back out last minute if they find a better housing choice.
 Downpayment is the only form of proof to show that the tenant has serious intention to rent the unit and will stop looking around.

-3. The landlords would prefer to meet up potential tenants who are already staying in Paris after 1 or 2 emails/calls and can do the negotiation and payment right away.
-If you make known in the email that you are not yet staying in Paris, chances are many would not bother replying you back if they have other real prospects on hand.
+3. The landlords would prefer to meet up with potential tenants who are already staying in Paris after 1 or 2 emails/calls and can do the negotiation and payment right away.
+If you make known in the email that you are not yet staying in Paris, chances are many would not bother replying to you back if they have other real prospects on hand.

 4. Your financial stability is a priority concern.
 They want to know whether your source of income is independent, from your parents, any guarantors in France, whether you work full-time, part-time or just a student with no other job.
-The landlords want to ensure that the tenant doesn’t default payment and is fully capable of paying the rental on time.
+The landlords want to ensure that the tenant doesn’t default payment and is fully capable of paying the rent on time.

-5. The landlords want to judge the character, suitability and chemistry if they are going to stay with the person long time or when it is “en colocation” (house sharing) with others.
+5. The landlords want to judge the character, suitability and chemistry if they are going to stay with the person long time or when it is “en colocation” (house-sharing) with others.
 For this reason, they cannot commit to a person whom they have never seen before.
 Knowing a person’s attributes is a critical decision for staying together for a long time.

 6. Discreet preferences over some particular group of people.
-Indeed, a very sensitive subject that most people would not talk or admit it openly, but the elimination of the prospects is very real.
+Indeed, a very sensitive subject that most people would not talk about or admit openly, but the elimination of the prospects is very real.
 Some landlords may have disappointing experiences with some people and thus, would not consider the prospects that fall into that category.

-Another example, a particular gender may be more preferred over the other gender due to privacy and security issue.
+Another example, a particular gender may be more preferred over the other gender due to privacy and security issues.
 They also try and anticipate whether the new tenant can get along well with the rest of the roommates.